MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 The first two examples work without enclosing the literal value in parentheses because the PowerShell parser can determine where the numeric literal ends and the **GetType** method starts.

+## How PowerShell parses numeric literals

+PowerShell v7.0 changed the way numeric literals are parsed to enable the new features.

+### Parsing real numeric literals

+If the literal contains a decimal point or the e-notation, the literal string is parsed a real number.

+- If the decimal-suffix is present then directly into `[decimal]`.
+- Else, parse as `[Double]` and apply multiplier to the value.
+Then check the type suffixes and attempt to cast into appropriate type.
+- If the string has no type suffix, then parse as `[Double]`.

+### Paring integer numeric literals

+Integer type literals are parsed using the following steps:

+1. Determine the radix format
+   - For binary formats, parse into `[BigInteger]`.
+   - For hexidecimal formats, parse into `[BigInteger]` using special casies to retain original behaviours when the value is in the `[int]` or `[long]` range.
+   - If neither binary nor hex, parse normally as a `[BigInteger]`.
+2. Apply the multiplier value before attempting any casts to ensure type bounds can be appropriately checked without overflows.
+3. Check type suffixes.
+   - Check type bounds and attempt to parse into that type.
+   - If no suffix is used, then the value is bounds-checked in the following order, resulting in the first successful test determining the type of the number.
+     - `[int]`
+     - `[long]`
+     - `[decimal]` (base-10 literals only)
+     - `[double]` (base-10 literals only)
+   - If the value is outside the `[long]` range for hex and binary numbers, the parse fails.
+   - If the value is outside the `[double]` range for base 10 number, the parse fails.
+   - Higher values must be explicitly written using the `n` bigint-suffix.

 <!-- reference links -->
 [bigint]: /dotnet/api/system.numerics.biginteger?view=netcore-2.2